 Owning vs leasing a car is a personal choice.
-However, your current financial situation and debt relief efforts matter a lot in the decision as well.
+However, other factors such as your current financial situation, your credit score, and debt relief efforts matter a lot in the decision as well.
 There are pros and cons to each option.
 You need to carefully evaluate these to figure out what option fits you best.
 Let’s look at the major differences between owning vs leasing a car.

 Owning vs Leasing a Car